conda/ceps/cep-xx.md

 ``conda`` is already ignoring ``.*`` suffixes on these operators.
 We could extend that to the ``*`` suffix, making the breaking change that ``>1.7*`` and the like would no longer match pre and alpha releases.
-In Conda-Forge, pre and alpha releases are kept in separate channels, so the impacts are not as important.
+In conda-forge, pre and alpha releases are kept in separate channels, so the impacts are not as important.

 However, this solution has the downside of not long being able to represent version infima.
 This could be reintroduced with a new operator, such as ``>inf(1.7)`` or ``>-1.7``.
-Conda-Forge also has a
+Conda-forge also has a
 [repodata patching tool](https://github.com/conda-forge/conda-forge-repodata-patches-feedstock)
 for globally migrating package metadata.